 If you fall into the latter group, you’re not alone.
 CMOs today are struggling to find the right marketing analytics data that will help them justify spend, prove ROI, and report on the most meaningful business and digital marketing metrics.

-In fact, a recent survey reported that 29% of marketers said their biggest challenge in 2016 will be proving marketing ROI to their executives.
+In fact, a recent survey reported that 29% of marketers said their biggest challenge will be proving marketing ROI to their executives.
 This means that marketing executives can no longer afford to have a sub-par digital analytics strategy, disconnected from ROI.

 Marketers everywhere are looking to set themselves up for better digital insights—the kind that help you justify spend to the C-suite—and that starts with getting back to basics.
 In our conversations with customers, we’ve seen a pattern: a complicated digital analytics strategy built backwards from metrics matched to objectives.